 Applicants must have either taken a Community Based Learning course at MHC or other Five Colleges institution – or - held a significant volunteer or work-study leadership position with an area community organization

 Applicants for CBL positions are expected to commit fully to their community partner by performing 4-8 hours of on-site work per week.
 In special circumstances, responsibilities do not require a full-time position, in which case exceptions may be made.
 But as a rule, all students should consider their CBL position as their primary paid employment and first priority.
 CBL Mentors and Admin Fellows are also expected to commit fully to their roles, but it is also common that these roles may not require the full-time obligation

 Applicants must be in the second semester of their first year – or – in their sophomore or junior year.
 Students entering their first semester of senior year will be considered only if they are selected and endorsed by a community partner with whom they are already working in some capacity (e.g. from a summer internship, volunteer, CBL course, or work-study project).
 Second-semester seniors may serve as CBL Mentors, but cannot apply for paid fellowships.
 All students are welcome to explore other credit-bearing (unpaid) independent study or community service projects as appropriate.

-Fellows and Mentors commit 6-8 hours per week to community organizations/projects, CBL course support, and/or other CBL Program administrative duties.
+Fellows and Mentors commit to 4 to 8 hours per week to community organizations/projects, CBL course support, and/or other CBL Program administrative duties.

 Enroll in 2-credit CBL Program Courses: CUSP 202: Networking, Reflection and Meaning (Fall); AND CUSP 203: Integrating Learning, Service and Social Action (Spring)

 Complete a Community Fellow Learning Agreement with their community partner, which sets out placement expectations including scheduling, project aims and methods.

 Commit to supporting a CBL course for the fall and/or spring semester